NotePlan/plugins/jgclark.Filer/README.md

 The 'following section' finishes at the next empty line, heading or horizontal line.

-From v0.7.0, you can turn on 'Extended Block Definition' in the settings, which additionally includes the whole section around the current line the cursor is in.
-(So you don't then have to move to the start of the section.)
+From v0.7.0, you can turn on 'Use a tighter definition of when a Block finishes?' in the settings, which additionally includes the whole section around the current line the cursor is in.
+Specifically, this means you don't have to move the cursor to the start of the section before you run it.

 NB: due to limitations in the API it's not yet possible to move items to a Calendar note that doesn't already exist.
-(I will improve this when the API supports it.)
+I intend to improve this when the API supports it.

 ## /quick move to ... note
 These 4 commands each moves lines to the current weekly note, using the same selection strategy as /mp (see above).
 The move happens in the background, leaving you in the flow in your current note.
 (Available with weekly notes from NotePlan v3.6.)